Female genital mutilation (FGM)

 Report the people involved

 The people who carried out the FGM on you (or helped you do it to yourself) could be prosecuted.
+You can report them to the police.

 You might be afraid to report them because you are worried that people will find out, but you can have your identity kept secret if you go to court.